m-iwagami/computer-vision-rock-paper-scissors/README.md

 ## Milestone 4

+- Added "play ()" function to play the game.

 ## Conclusions

 ### What I learnt from this project
+- How Object Oriented Progamming(OOP) works
 - How to use Class
 - How to use method
 - How to use numpy
 - How to recall methods in a function
+- Be familiar with CV2